I received this book for free from a friend in exchange for an honest review. This does not affect my opinion of the book or the content of my review.

-This edition was published by Love Inspired on September 15, 2015 in paperback and has 256 pages.
+This inspirational romance is a paperback edition that was published by Love Inspired on September 15, 2015 and has 256 pages.

 Second in the Lancaster Courtships inspirational romance series and revolving around Amish communities.
 The couple focus is on Lizzie Fisher and Zachariah Fisher and set on the Fisher farm in Honeysuckle, Pennsylvania.

 The premise for The Amish Mother is sweet, and I did want Lizzie to succeed…however, Kertz’s main conflict had me rolling my eyes.
 It was so hamhanded that it stole away from the warmth and love in the rest of the story.

 Kertz did make me see Lizzie’s daily life on the farm — I am amazed at how much she managed to accomplish every day! — and in her (self-supporting) community, and I loved the support Lizzie did get.
 Kertz also takes us to prayer meetings and works the harvest.

 There are the typical anger issues with the older children resenting Lizzie for taking their mother’s place, although Kertz does resolve this nicely.
 There is plenty of other conflict besides the resentment in the story what with Lizzie’s disability and fears for her future, the pregnancy, Esther’s regrets, Zack’s thoughts, and the really, really annoying shared fears that Zack and Lizzie individually drone on about.

 I can certainly understand Lizzie’s fear, and this custom appears to be very unfair.
 How could they toss her off the farm and away from her family??
 I wanna smack Zack up one side and down the other for his thoughts.
 And how is it that Zack is the heir and why was Abraham working the farm until Zack grew up enough?
 Wouldn’t the eldest inherit?
 It’s another factor that brought my rating down for this story.
 Another aspect that didn’t make sense.